 - Expense ratio: 0.12%, or $1.20 per year for every $1,000 invested

 You might have noticed that while VIG’s holdings might offer lower risk and growing payouts, the current dividend yield isn’t particularly impressive.
 Some investors prefer more yield up front; for those, one option is the Vanguard Real Estate ETF (VNQ).

 This is the best Vanguard ETF for investing in real estate.
 VNQ holds real estate investment trusts, or REITs—a special class of company that enjoys operational tax breaks to accommodate the capital-intensive nature of real estate and property management.
 However, in exchange for those tax breaks, REITs must deliver 90% of taxable income back to their shareholders.
 This typically results in greater-than-average dividends.
 And the best REITs, which are able to produce the most regular and growing cash flows from their properties, are as consistent an investment as you’ll find on Wall Street.

 The Vanguard Real Estate ETF currently holds about 170 REITs, including everything from industrial warehouse giant Prologis (PLD) to telecom tower operator American Tower (AMT) to mall operator Simon Property Group (SPG).
-And best of all, this portfolio collectively delivers a yield that is more than twice that of the previous fund, as well as the broader market.
+And best of all, this portfolio collectively delivers a yield that is more than twice that of the previous fund, and nearly thrice the broader market.